-Due to the current COVID-19 health crisis facing our society, Herbie’s Hometown Loop 2020 is cancelled!!!!
+Due to the current COVID-19 health crisis facing our society, Herbie’s Hometown Loop 2021 is virtual!

 This year would have marked the 14th Annual Herbie’s Hometown Loop in Bellefonte, a 4-mile community run/walk and 10-mile run held in honor of Jeremy Herbstritt, a 1998 Bellefonte Area High School graduate and 2003 and 2005 Penn State alumnus who died in the April 16, 2007 mass shootings at Virginia Tech.
 Jeremy had been a graduate engineering student at the time of his death.